K-made/Creditcard-FraudBusters/README.md

 ## Done to improve:
 - More relevant features engineered to better capture the nuances of the data.
 - Different models experimented including logistic regression,Random Forest and KNN to find the best model for the problem.
+- Use anomalous deection to check for outliers in different columns and to determine other factors that contribute to faudulent activities.

+## Strengths
+- Best performing model,Decision Tree Tuned achieved a high ROC score of 98% and a recall of 99% for non fraud cases and 89% for fraud cases including indicating good performance on both cases.
+- proof of concept demonstrated for using machine learning to address the problem of credit card fraud detection.
+- We had a test dataset to prove if the model's fraud predictions were similar to that of fraudulent activities in the test dataset.
+- Overall, the MVP for the credit card fraud detection model is a promising starting point for future improvements.Further Data collection and feature engineering as well as experimentation with different models and hyperparameters can help improve the accuracy and robustness of the model.

 # Conclusions
 - From the analysis done: